wp-plugins/m-vslider/readme.txt

 = 1.1.2 =
 Third (minor) upgrade
 1. Fixed the issue with output slider at the start of post/page, when using shortcode in a post/page.

+= 1.1.3 =
+Fourth upgrade
+1. Unlimited images now for a slider.
+Default number of images for a slider is '5', you can add as many as you want by pressing 'Add Another Image' button.

 == Upgrade Notice ==